Wingsuited123/master/README.md

-# Project for my Masters Thesis
+# Project for my Master's Thesis

-i hate my life
+Contains the configurations of the Manager and App modules which are discussed in the thesis.